samirxay/MemeCoinTrade/README.md

 ## How It Works
 - **Replit Deployment**: Uses Python's Flask server directly, perfect for development and small to medium projects.
-- **Netlify Deployment**: Uses serverless functions to handle Flask routes, great for static hosting with dynamic capabilities.
+- **Netlify Deployment**: Uses serverless functions to handle Flask routes, with static files served directly by Netlify's CDN.
+The netlify.toml file handles all routing configuration automatically.

 ## Contributing
 1. Fork the repository